Drift · Coherence · Admissibility · External Correction

 AI systems behave much the same way structurally.
 Instead of metal shavings, worn bearings, weakening springs, and degraded oil, drift accumulates inside the informational state of the system itself.

 Nothing appears broken at first.
-The system still runs.
-The outputs still sound coherent.
-But underneath the surface, tiny deviations can continue accumulating until the system is no longer operating from valid state.
+The system still runs, and the outputs may still sound coherent.
+Beneath the surface, though, small deviations can continue accumulating until the system is no longer operating from valid state.

 Healthy systems are not systems without drift.
 Healthy systems are systems with continuous correction.